UBMI-IFC/ai_biology_mining/README.md

-# Growth of Artificial Inteligence in biology :EMOJICODE🔬
+# Growth of Artificial Inteligence in biology 🔬

 **Example**